backstitch/backstitch.github.io/_posts/2015-05-17-organization.md

 Invite other people to join your organization, separate them into teams, and even monitor how active everyone is.

-Every organization has a special team called *Organization Name*(all) that every team member is a part of an cannot be deleted.
+Every organization has a special team called *Organization Name*(all) that every team member is a part of and cannot be deleted.

 #### Add Team

 *Clicking* the **+Add Team** button lets you to create a new team for your organization.
-People can be a part of multiple teams and team can be given access to their own topics and have their own administrators.
+People can be a part of multiple teams and teams can be given access to their own topics and have their own administrators.

 <div class="full zoomable"><img src="/images/organizations/team_members/add_team.png"></div>